MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 - **Refreshes are faster.** Only the most recent data that has changed needs to be refreshed.
 - **Refreshes are more reliable.** Long-running connections to volatile data sources aren't necessary.
 Queries to source data run faster, reducing potential for network problems to interfere.
 - **Resource consumption is reduced.** Less data to refresh reduces overall consumption of memory and other resources in both Power BI and data source systems.
-- **Large datasets are enabled.** Datasets with potentially billions of rows can grow without the need to fully refresh the entire dataset with each refresh operation.
+- **Large datasets are enabled.** Semantic models with potentially billions of rows can grow without the need to fully refresh the entire dataset with each refresh operation.
 - **Setup is easy.** Incremental refresh *policies* are defined in Power BI Desktop with just a few tasks.
 When Power BI Desktop publishes the report, the service automatically applies those policies with each refresh.

 When you publish a Power BI Desktop model to the service, each table in the new dataset has a single partition.
 That single partition contains all rows for that table.
 If the table is large, say with tens of millions of rows or more, a refresh for that table can take a long time and consume an excessive amount of resources.